hritu-analytics/ecommerce-funnel-analysis/README.md

 **Customer level cohort analysis.** Do repeat customers complete boleto orders at higher rates than first-time buyers?
 If so, the problem might partially resolve itself as the customer base matures.

-**Boleto payment timeline data.** If I could see when customers actually pay their boletos (day 1 vs day 3 vs never), I could find the optimal reminder timing instead of guessing at 24 hours.
+**Boleto payment timeline data.If I can see when customers actually pay their boletos (day 1 vs day 3 vs never), I can determine the optimal reminder timing instead of guessing at 24 hours.

-**A/B testing the discount.** What's the minimum discount percentage that meaningfully shifts payment method choice?
-3%?
-5%?
-1%?
-The answer determines whether the economics work.
+**Session level data.** With clickstream data I could see whether boleto users browse differently (more price comparison, less decisive) which would help design better interventions.

-**Lifetime value by payment method.** Are credit card customers more valuable over their full relationship with the platform, or do they just complete individual orders more reliably?
+**Lifetime value by payment method.** Are credit card customers more valuable over their full relationship with the platform, or do they complete individual orders more reliably?

 ## Project structure